Grand Duke Konstantin Konstantinovich of Russia: Marriage and family

 Prince John married Princess Helen of Serbia (daughter of King Peter of Serbia) in 1911.
 Princess Tatiana married Prince Konstantin Bagration-Muhransky, a Georgian prince, that same year.

-KR's children were the first to fall under the new Family Law promulgated by Emperor Alexander III.
+Konstantin Konstantinovich's children were the first to fall under the new Family Law promulgated by Emperor Alexander III.
 It stated that henceforth, only the children and male-line grandchildren of a Tsar would be styled Grand Duke or Grand Duchess with the style of Imperial Highness -- great-grandchildren and their descendants would be styled either "Prince of Russia" or "Princess of Russia" with the style of Highness.
 The revised Family Law was intended to cut down on the number of persons entitled to salaries from the Imperial treasury.